Exploring Agumbe Rainforests with KCRE | Learning Adventures in Nature’s Classroom- II | Finale

 We were told by the KCRE team, “Leeches are a sign of a fertile soil.”

-Over the years, we have seen them slowly disappear from our landscapes, due to aggresive use of pesticides and land degradation.
-Possibly even due to the practise of sprinkling salt over them that many of us know of.
+Over the years, we have seen them slowly disappear from our landscapes, due to aggressive use of pesticides and land degradation.
+Possibly even due to the practise of sprinkling salt over them that many of us are aware of and may have done in the past.

 In ancient Ayurvedic practises leeches were used to clean toxic blood, and in some places in India they still continue to do so.
 Leech facial anyone?
 Yes, that’s also a thing.